-To coordinate agency activities in the Transnistria region, UNCT has established the Transnistria Region Task Team.
-The Task Team facilitates the sharing of information, lesson learned and good practices and aims to ensure a coordinated approach by all United Nations agencies undertaking activities in the Transnistria region.
-UNCT has also developed a 'Joint Action to Strengthen Human Rights in the Transnistria Region of the Republic of Moldova' as an instrument of joint engagement in the area of human rights.
+To coordinate agency activities in the Transnistria region, the UNCT has established the Transnistria Region Task Team.
+The Task Team facilitates the sharing of information, lesson learned and good practices and aims to ensure a coordinated approach by all UN agencies undertaking activities in the Transnistria region.
+UNCT has also developed the "One UN Joint Action to Strengthen Human Rights in the Transnistria Region" as an instrument of joint engagement in the area of human rights.

-Human rights, gender equality and women's empowerment
+Human Rights, Gender Equality and Women's Empowerment

-Human rights
+Human Rights